Professor Colin Boreham, PhD, FACSM, FECSS, FBASES

 Director, UCD Institute for Sport and Health

 Colin Boreham joined UCD in 2006 as the inaugural Director of the Institute.
-He is a well-respected researcher in the field of exercise and health with over 160 peer-reviewed publications, and is on the Editorial Boards of Journal of Sports Sciences and Sports Medicine.
+He is a well-respected researcher in the field of exercise and health with over 250 peer-reviewed publications, and is on the Editorial Boards of Journal of Sports Sciences and Sports Medicine.
+He has an h index of 61 and an i10 of 141 (May 2023).
 He is a former Olympian, having represented Great Britain in the Decathlon at the 1984 L.A.
 Olympics.

 Ms Patricia Gabetto

-PA to Director, HPS Programme Administrator, UCD School of Public Health, Physiotherapy & Sports Sciences
+PA to Director, Programme Administrator, UCD School of Public Health, Physiotherapy & Sports Sciences

 Patricia joined UCD Institute for Sport and Health in 2019 as PA to Professor Boreham and takes care of day-to-day administration at the Institute.
 She is also the Programme Administrator for the BSc Health & Performance Science undergraduate programme and MSc Coaching Science in Sport.
 Patricia holds a BA in English-Portuguese Translation.